-Even though there is still almost a month until summer hits, we’ll get a taste of it on Memorial Day during a day off filled with fun in the sun.
-Whether you’re gathering friends in your backyard, at the beach or on a campsite, make this holiday special with a memorable, flavor-packed party.
+Even though there is still almost a month until summer hits, we’ll get a taste of it on Memorial Day — a day off that’s filled with fun in the sun.
+Whether you’re gathering friends in your backyard, at the beach or at a campsite, make this holiday special with a memorable, flavor-packed party.

 Instead of just throwing hot dogs and hamburgers on the grill and buying some macaroni salad, pump things up with barbecue ribs, charred vegetables and savory sides that everyone will be talking about all summer.
 To achieve this level of greatness, we turned to our favorite stars who know a thing or two about throwing a celebrity-worthy bash.
 Check out some tips and tricks from Tiffani Thiessen, Tia Mowry, Haylie Duff and more below, and get ready to fire up that grill.